kobsio/kobs/docs/plugins/azure.md

 | metricNames | string | The name of the metric for which the data should be displayed.
 Supported values are `Percentage CPU`, `Available Memory Bytes`, `Network In Total`, `Network Out Total`, `Disk Read Bytes`, `Disk Write Bytes`, `Disk Read Operations/Sec` and `Disk Write Operations/Sec`.
 This is only required if the type is `metrics`. | No |
 | aggregationType | string | The aggregation type for the metric.
 Supported values are `Average`, `Minimum`, `Maximum`, `Total` and `Count`.
 This is only required if the type is `metrics`. | No |

+## Notification Options

+!!! note
+    The Azure plugin can not be used to get a list of notifications.

 ## Usage

 ### Permissions